Angione-Lab/Synechococcus7002-metabolic-modelling/README.md

  - The initial .xls datasets containing RPKM values for each gene/locus (Dataset1split.xls and Dataset2split.xls) were imported into     Matlab as matrices (Dataset1RPKM and Dataset2RPKM) that were converted into fold change values centred around 1 by dividing each condition by the mean of three standard controls (Dataset1newFC and Dataset2newFC).
 Combining both of these matrices gives the single matrix DatasetsnewFC.
  - All other filenames ending in "...newFC" are separate vectors for each growth condition converted into expression profiles that are called by evaluate_objective_minNorm.m when running RUN_all.m.

 The simulation begins by running the RUN_all script, where regularized flux balance analysis is conducted for three different pairs of flux objectives: Biomass - ATP maintenance, Biomass - Photosystem I and Biomass - Photosystem II.
+All simulations are run using the Cobra Toolbox in MATLAB R2019b using the Gurobi Optimizer 9.0 as a solver https://opencobra.github.io/cobratoolbox/stable/.

 - All outputs are converted into absolute values and flux values < 10^-4 are set to zero to account for solver error.
 - Prior to combining transcriptomic and fluxomic data in a common matrix, fold change is performed on fluxes by dividing all conditions by the standard control flux.